-Most people begin with the suggested starting dose, taking the pill once a day.
-Your doctor will work with you to adjust the dose to meet your blood pressure goals.
-Sometimes this means raising the dose, lowering the dose, or adding a second dose later in the day.
+Most people start by taking a low dose pill once a day.
+Everyone is different, so your doctor will work with you to meet your blood pressure goals.
+Sometimes that means raising your dose, lowering your dose, or adding a second dose later in the day.

-Always take your ACE inhibitor pills at the same time every day.
+Always take your ACE inhibitor at the same time every day.
 Morning, evening, or mid-day – you decide what works best for you.